zuozhenggh/learning-library/data-management-library/autonomous-database/shared/movie-stream-story/load-data/load-data.md

 ## **Step 3:** Creating the Customer view

-We have now created a number of containing information about MovieStream customers - CUSTOMER_CONTACT, CUSTOMER_SEGMENT, and CUSTOMER_EXTENSION.
-It will be useful to link these three tables together to create a view of customer information.
+We have now created two main tables containing information about MovieStream customers - CUSTOMER_CONTACT and CUSTOMER_EXTENSION.
+It will be useful to link these tables together to create a view of customer information.
 We can do this with some simple SQL.

 1. In the **Development** section, click on **SQL** to open a SQL Worksheet.